2015-2016 Award Recipients

 The John W. Price Award for Volunteer Service to International Understanding is presented each year at the annual International Dinner and Performance Night.
-The remaining awards were presented at the Annual Luncheon on April 6, 2013, pictured in the photo above, which links to a photoset of Award Winners and attendees on Flickr.
-The winners are as follows:
+The remaining awards are presented at the Annual Dinner & Auction.

 John W. Price Award for International Understanding